Campus AI vs. Commercial AI: Comparing How Students and Employees Perceive their University's LLM Chatbot vs. ChatGPT: Method

 \subsection{Participants}

-A total of $N = 526$ participants took part in the survey.
-A subsample of $n=116$ participants who regularly used both systems was included in the within-subject analyses.
-We determined our target sample size through an a priori power analysis ($f^{2} = 0.05$, $\alpha = .05$, $\beta = .80$), which suggested approximately 250 participants for adequately powered within-subject analyses.
+Participants were recruited via the university chatbot landing page, departmental communications, campus flyers, the university news website, and official university social media channels.
+A total of $N = 526$ participants took part in the survey. $n=116$ participants used both systems regularly.
+We determined our target sample size through a priori power analysis ($f^{2} = 0.05$, $\alpha = .05$, $\beta = .80$), which suggested N = 250 for within-subject analyses.
 The achieved subsample provides sufficient power to detect medium-sized effects, although smaller effects may remain undetected.
 Within the total sample, 186 participants completed the questionnaire for the university's chatbot (customized LLMaaS) and 333 for ChatGPT (commercial LLM chatbot).
 An additional 123 participants reported using neither system at least once per month. \autoref{fig:Participants_by_System} shows an overview of participant groups according to their system usage.

 Compared to the total sample, the subsample of dual-system users included fewer students and more research and administrative staff (see \autoref{tab:sample_demogra_table} for an overview and comparison of demographic characteristics).
 This subgroup also had a slightly higher proportion of male participants and was older on average.
 Within this subsample, $10.3\%$ reported using a paid ChatGPT plan, while $87.1\%$ used the free version (see \autoref{tab:chatgpt_plan}).